 Frequently updated and cycled displays complement the historical and aesthetic history of the castle, revealing a different side to it with each visit.

 The Bernina Express is a world-famous train that connects Chur (or Davos) to Poschiavo in Switzerland and Tirano in Italy by traveling over the gorgeous Swiss Engadin Alps.

-The train runs along much of the World Heritage Site known as the Rhaetian Railway, which is located within the Albula/Bernina Land.
-Between 1898 and 1904, the Albula line was built by the Rhaetian Railway; it is still in use today.
-The Bernina line was constructed between 1908 and 1910, but it was not connected to the rest of the Rhaetian Railway system until over forty years later.
+The train runs along much of the World Heritage Site known as the Rhaetian Railway, located within the Albula/Bernina Land.
+Between 1898 and 1904, the Rhaetian Railway built the Albula line; it is still in use today.
+The Bernina line was constructed between 1908 and 1910 but was not connected to the rest of the Rhaetian Railway system until over forty years later.

-It’s not an “express” in the sense of a high-speed train; passengers must reserve a seat either directly when they buy Bernina Express tickets or online.
+It’s not an “express” in the sense of a high-speed train; passengers must reserve a seat directly when buying Bernina Express tickets or online.
 The railway is used for sightseeing by the Rhaetian Railway firm.
 And boy, what a sightseeing tour it is.

-As far as rail travel goes, it’s a higher-quality regional service between Tirano and Chur or Davos that replaces some of the secondary line trains: panoramic coaches with larger windows and a multi-lingual (English, Italian, and German) audio guides are some of the bonuses you’ll find on board.
+Regarding rail travel, it’s a higher-quality regional service between Tirano and Chur or Davos that replaces some of the secondary line trains: panoramic coaches with larger windows and multi-lingual (English, Italian, and German) audio guides are some of the bonuses you’ll find onboard.

-The entire railway uses 1,000 mm (3 ft 3+3⁄8 in) guage and is electrified.
-The Bernina Express uses gradients of 7% to negotiate the difference in height of about 1800 meters from the summit at Ospizio Bernina to Tirano.
+The entire railway is electrified and uses a 1,000 mm (3 ft 3+3⁄8 in) gauge.
+The Bernina Express uses gradients of 7% to negotiate the difference in the height of about 1800 meters from the summit at Ospizio Bernina to Tirano.

 Frequently Asked Questions (FAQs)

 What landmarks in Switzerland would you recommend visiting?